barnybug-archive/cloudily/README.rst

     $ qiv montage.png

-``--preview`` makes a montage of the various graphviz layouts available.
+The ``--preview`` makes a montage of the various graphviz layouts available.
 Depending on your network usually 'dot' produces the cleaner layouts, but others may work better / look cooler.